cssko/fril_ide/Assignments/FinalDesignReport.md

 * We did more research on logic programming and the educational outcomes we would like for the IDE.
 * We compiled the artificial intelligence course material.
 * We decided and implemented project set-up and team practices including contribution guidelines for our open source project.
-* We decided on our IDE name and logo.
+* We decided on our IDE name and and have created logo designs for the project.
 * We also have a basic Qt project for the IDE ready which we will be uploading to this repository soon.